phoenixframework/phoenix_live_view/README.md

   * LiveView applications are *distributed and real-time*.
 A LiveView app can push events to users as those events happen anywhere in the system.
 Do you want to notify a user that their best friend just connected?
-This is easily done without a single-line of custom JavaScript and with no extra external dependencies (no extra databases, no extra message queues, etc).
+This is easily done without a single line of custom JavaScript and with no extra external dependencies (no extra databases, no extra message queues, etc).